401k educational & investing tools are now needed more than ever

 NEW YORK, Jan.
 7, 2016 /PRNewswire/ — Beam Capital Management announced the official launch of its unique 401k education website 401kTutor.com.
 The new website is free to use and offers custom 401k asset allocation models, reminder alerts to re-balance, and an innovative 401k education section dubbed ‘401k University’.

-A joint research study conducted by the Employee Benefit Research Institute (EBRI) and the Investment Company Institute (ICI) revealed that nearly 10% of 401k plan participants in their 20s and 30s had zero allocation to equities, highlighting the need to better educate 401k savers on proper asset allocation strategies.
+A joint research study conducted by the Employee Benefit Research Institute (EBRI) and the Investment Company Institute (ICI), which you can click here to see how it revealed that nearly 10% of 401k plan participants in their 20s and 30s had zero allocation to equities, highlighting the need to better educate 401k savers on proper asset allocation strategies.
 The same study discovered that exposure to equities has increased among 401k participants since 2007, while a separate study by the ICI revealed that only 6.6% of defined contribution plan participants changed the asset allocation of their account balances in the first half of 2015.
 This indicates that more than 93% of participants did not rebalance their accounts.
 “This set-it-and-forget-it mentality is very problematic in any market condition but particularly more so as 401k plan participants get older or when market conditions severely deteriorate,” said Mohannad Aama, Chief Investment Strategist at Beam Capital Management.
 “There are upwards of 90 million active and inactive 401k accounts in the United States, not counting self-directed IRAs.
 A small percentage of these accounts not managed properly means that millions of investors aren’t investing properly for retirement,” Aama added.

 401kTutor.com has previously been in Beta testing and is now live with periodically updated asset allocation models as well as helpful educational articles on proper retirement planning.
 The site is free to use and is mobile-friendly.
 Users can get their own custom 401k allocation report in few clicks at http://401ktutor.com